 - Carpets are made from recycled materials.

-- Landscaping reduces water consumption, using permeable paving stones from Angelus Block
+- Landscaping reduces water consumption, uses paving stones that recycle water for irrigation.

 - Non-toxic, zero emissions paint and wallpaper are used to improve the indoor air quality.